Skip to primary navigation Skip to content Skip to footer

 Releases are historically scheduled on a semi-annual basis, usually occurring on the third weekend in March and the first weekend in November.
 The whitewater releases from the Nockamixon State Park dam provide suitable whitewater boating conditions downstream through Ralph Stover State Park from 9:00 AM to 4:00 PM each day.

-Water releases begin at 4:00 AM.
+Water releases would have been at 4:00 AM.
 Several hours later, the release consisting of millions of gallons of water moving down the waterway will create whitewater conditions at Ralph Stover State Park, according to park officials.

 Suggested hours for viewing the release and boating activity are from 8:00 AM to 5:00 PM at Ralph Stover.